MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapteroffload/nc-netadapteroffload-evt_net_adapter_offload_set_rx_checksum.md

-The *EvtNetAdapterOffloadSetRxChecksum* callback function is implemented by the client driver to set changes in active Rx checksum offload capabilities.
+The *EvtNetAdapterOffloadSetRxChecksum* callback function is implemented by the client driver to query changes in active Rx checksum offload capabilities and update the hardware accordingly.

 ## -prototype